weave-lab/weave-chatbot-reference/workshop-201/readme.md

   workshop-201 folder directly will not work correctly
 - Open the `workshop-201/llm_evals_teachers_assistant.ipynb` file
 - Click `Select Kernel` in the top right of the notebook
-- Click on `weave-chatbot-reference`
+- Click on `weave-chatbot`.
+If you don't see `weave-chatbot`, click on `Select Another Kernel...` and then select the `.venv` that corresponds to your directory, likely pointing to `.venv/bin/python` on MacOS or `.venv\Scripts\python.exe` on Windows
-- Click on `Run All` to run all the cells in the notebook
+- Click on `Run All` to run all the cells in the notebook.
+There is a lot going on so it will take a few minutes to run everything!

 ## Files